kubernetes/kubernetes/docs/man/kube-apiserver.1.md

 	DEPRECATED: see --insecure-port instead

 **--portal-net**=<nil>
-	A CIDR notation IP range from which to assign portal IPs.
+	A CIDR notation IP range from which to assign service cluster IPs.
 This must not overlap with any IP ranges assigned to nodes for pods.

 **--profiling**=true
 	Enable profiling via web interface host:port/debug/pprof/